Willis Van Devanter: Retirement and final years

-Van Devanter at his desk on May 19th, 1937, shortly before his retirement.
+Van Devanter at his desk on May 19, 1937, shortly before his retirement.

-Van Devanter's influence began to wane in the early 1930s with the departures of Chief Justice Taft and Justice Sanford and he ultimately retired from the Supreme Court on June 2, 1937, after Congress voted full pay for justices over seventy who retired.
+Van Devanter's influence began to wane in the early 1930s with the departures of Chief Justice Taft and Justice Sanford, and he ultimately retired from the Supreme Court on June 2, 1937, after Congress voted full pay for justices over the age of 70 who retired.
 He acknowledged that he might have retired five years earlier due to illness, if not for his concern about New Deal legislation, and that he depended upon his salary.
 In 1932, five years prior to Van Devanter's retirement, Congress had halved Supreme Court pensions.
 Congress had temporarily restored them to full pay in February 1933, only to halve them again next month by the Economy Act.
+On May 18, 1937, the same day he made his decision to retire public, Van Devanter informed President Roosevelt that he would retire on June 2, 1937, when the Supreme Court's then-present term ended, out of "desire to avail myself of the rights, privileges and Judicial service specified in the Act of March 1, 1937, entitled 'An Act to provide for retirement of Justices of the Supreme Court.
 He was the last serving Supreme Court Justice appointed by President Taft.
 Van Devanter was replaced by Hugo Black.

 After retirement, he lived on a 700 acre farm near Ellicott City, Maryland.
 He also remained available to hear cases in the lower courts and presided over civil trials.

 At the turn of the century, Van Devanter purchased Pate Island in the Woods Bay area along Georgian Bay in Ontario, Canada.
 There he enjoyed hunting and fishing.

 Van Devanter died in Washington, D.C., on February 8, 1941, and is buried there in Rock Creek Cemetery.
 His personal and judicial papers are archived at the Manuscript Division of the Library of Congress.